funeralclef/translation-service/README.md

 ## 📄 About the Project

-EchoPulse is a decision support system developed specifically for translation bureaus.
+EchoPulse is a decision support system for translation bureaus.
 It automates the classification of translation orders, assesses their complexity and subject matter, and enables efficient task distribution among translators.

 ### 🎓 Qualification Bachelor's Thesis
 **Title:** "Decision Support System for a Translation Bureau"

-**Goal:** To develop a decision support system for translation agencies that automates the classification of orders by complexity and subject, and improves the efficiency of task assignment to translators.

 ## 🚀 Key Features